Stack-Box/stackbox/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Bug fix
-about: Describe this issue template's purpose here.
+about: Use this template to raise bug issues
 title: ''
 labels: ''
 assignees: ''